 - Restrictions on delivery hours and a controlled and monitored HGV Route Management Plan.

-- A new junction with a right turning lane on Green Lane to provide access to the Facility;
+- A new junction with a right turning lane on Green Lane to provide access to the Facility, the six weeks of works will commence on 7 January 2019 and will be completed by 17 February 2019;

 - Improvements to the footway/cycleway provision on Green Lane – potentially creating a second public access into The Forest Centre and Millennium Country Park;

-- Funding of the upgrade the Green Lane level crossing;
+- Funding for the upgrade of the Green Lane level crossing;

 - Reconnection of severed footpaths and creation of new footpaths and cycleways.